 Before new field personnel independently conduct field work, a fully trained ANRA staff member trains him/her in proper instrument calibration, field sampling techniques, and field analysis procedures.
-The QA officer (or designee) will document the successful field demonstration.
-The QA Officer (or designee) will retain documentation of training and the successful field demonstration in the employee's personnel file (or other designated location and ensure that the documentation will be available during monitoring systems audits.
+The CRP Manager (or designee) will document the successful field demonstration.
+The CRP Manager (or designee) will retain documentation of training and the successful field demonstration in the employee's personnel file (or other designated location) and ensure that the documentation will be available during monitoring systems audits.